-Item Description Carrier This option allows for the manual or automatic selection of a mobile network carrier.
+Item Carrier Description This option allows for the manual or automatic selection of a mobile network carrier.
 It is primarily available and fully configurable for global or NAM (North American) certified router models.
-For router models not certified for NAM, or for global models, an Outside North America option is available, which sets a profile that restricts connections to non-NAM operators. • For router models certified for NAM, several choices are typically offered: North America, Autoselect: Allows the router to automatically detect and connect to a suitable NAM operator.
+For router models not certified for NAM, or for global models, an Outside North America option is available, which sets a profile that restricts connections to non-NAM operators.
+For router models certified for NAM, several choices are typically offered: North America, Autoselect: Allows the router to automatically detect and connect to a suitable NAM operator.
 North America, Generic: Enables a generic North American PTCRB (PCS Type Certification Review Board) compliant configuration, if supported by the router model.
 Manual selection of specific NAM operators: A list of certified operators is provided, which may include AT&T, Rogers, T-Mobile, or Verizon.
 APN Network identifier (Access Point Name).
 Username The user name used for logging on to the GSM network.
 Password The password used for logging on to the GSM network.
 Enter valid characters only, see chap.
 1.2.1.
 Authentication Authentication protocol used in the GSM network: PAP or CHAP - The router selects the authentication method.
 PAP - The router uses the PAP authentication method.
 CHAP - The router uses the CHAP authentication method.
-IP Mode Specifies the version of IP protocol used: • IPv4 - IPv4 protocol is used only (default). • IPv6 - IPv6 protocol is used only. • IPv4/IPv6 - IPv4 and IPv6 independent dual stack is enabled.
+IP Mode Specifies the version of IP protocol used: IPv4 - IPv4 protocol is used only (default).
+IPv6 - IPv6 protocol is used only.
+IPv4/IPv6 - IPv4 and IPv6 independent dual stack is enabled.
 IP Address For use in IPv4 and IPv4/IPv6 mode only.
 Specifies the IPv4 address of the SIM card.
 You manually enter the IP address only when mobile network carrier has assigned the IP address.
-Dial Number Specifies the telephone number which the router dials for a CSD connection.
-The router uses the default telephone number 991 # .
+Dial Number Specifies the telephone number which the router dials for a GPRS or CSD connection.
+The router uses the default telephone number 991 #.
 Operator Specifies the carrier code.
 You can specify this parameter as the PLNM preferred carrier code.

 Item Description Network type Specifies the type of protocol used in the mobile network.
-Automatic selection - The router automatically selects the transmission method according to the availability of transmission technologies.
-Automatic selection never selects NB-IoT networks.
-Use NB-IoT in the selection for NB-IoT networks.
+Automatic selection - The router automatically selects a transmission method according to the availability of transmission technologies.
+It is also possible to select one of the following specific methods of data transmission: LTE, UMTS/HSPA, GPRS/EDGE.
 PIN Specifies the PIN used to unlock the SIM card.
 Use only if this is required by a given SIM card.
 The SIM card will be blocked after several failed attempts to enter the PIN.
 MRU Maximum Receive Unit - maximum size of packet that the router can receive via Mobile WAN.
 The default value is 1500 B. Other settings may cause the router to receive data incorrectly.
 Minimal value in IPv4 and IPv4/IPv6 mode: 128 B. Minimal value in IPv6 mode: 1280 B. MTU Maximum Transmission Unit - maximum size of packet that the router can transmit via Mobile WAN.
 The default value is 1500 B. Other settings may cause the router to transmit data incorrectly.
 Minimal value in IPv4 and IPv4/IPv6 mode: 128 B. Minimal value in IPv6 mode: 1280 B.

-Table 24: Mobile WAN Configuration Items Description
+Table 22: Mobile WAN Connection Configuration